He Ting Ru

 He Ting Ru (born 16 June 1983) is a Singaporean politician and lawyer.
-A member of the Workers' Party (WP), she has been the Member of Parliament (MP) representing the Buangkok division of Sengkang Group Representation Constituency (GRC) since 2020.
+A member of the Workers' Party (WP), Ru has been the Member of Parliament (MP) representing the Buangkok division of Sengkang Group Representation Constituency (GRC) since 2020.

 Early life

 He Ting Ru was born on 16 June 1983.
 She attended CHIJ Saint Nicholas Girls' School and Raffles Junior College before graduating from the University of Cambridge with a Bachelor of Arts degree in natural sciences.
 After graduating from university, she completed the Graduate Diploma in Law and Legal Practice Course, qualifying as a lawyer in the jurisdiction of England and Wales.